bwchang/SwaggySearch/README.md

-# cs-application-retrieval-lab
+# SwaggySearch

-## Title/team/etc
+## About

-About
+About... idk how detailed we need to be

 ## Usage